dennishristov/2048/README.md

 # 2048

 There are a couple of things I find interesting about the solution that I would like to explain a bit.
+One can check out a deployed version [here](https://intense-everglades-29802.herokuapp.com).

 ## Game State